Greenlight Card Review

 Here are other family and kid accounts to consider with similar features:

-• GoHenry.
+- GoHenry.
 The GoHenry card is very similar to Greenlight.
 It has chore and allowance features, parental controls over kid accounts and also offers financial literacy interactive games developed for the kid’s age.
-GoHenry and Greenlight have the same price for their basic plans at $4.99.
+Pricing is similar, with Greenlight starting at $5.99 per month and Gohenry starting at $5 per month.
 But with GoHenry, only one kid is allowed on the plan for the basic plan compared to Greenlight’s five kids on the basic plan.

 Need more options?
 Compare the best debit cards for kids.